What is the VAT threshold and when do you need to register for VAT?

 Rather than filing your return each quarter, this scheme allows businesses to submit one annual return, as well as making advance payments (using estimated amounts based on the previous year’s return) throughout the year.

-Once you’ve completed your return, you can then either make a final payment (to cover any shortfall between your advance payments and the final bill) or apply for a VAT refund if you’ve overpaid.
+Once you’ve completed your return, you can either make a final payment (to cover any shortfall between your advance payments and the final bill) or apply for a VAT refund if you’ve overpaid.

 Startups.co.uk is reader-supported.
 If you make a purchase through the links on our site, we may earn a commission from the retailers of the products we have reviewed.
 This helps Startups.co.uk to provide free reviews for our readers.
 It has no additional cost to you, and never affects the editorial independence of our reviews.